Stories Untold (video game)

-Stories Untold is an episodic adventure video game developed by No Code and published by Devolver Digital.
+Stories Untold is an adventure game developed by No Code and published by Devolver Digital.
 Written and directed by Jon McKellan, the game was released on 27 February 2017 for macOS and Windows, for the Nintendo Switch in January 2020 and for PlayStation 4 and Xbox One in October 2020.
 It is a mix of adventure game genres, including text-based adventure, first-person exploration, and puzzle solving, and is themed after technology from the 1980s.

 The game consists of four episodes, each of them an adventure and horror game.
 The first is a remastered version of The House Abandon, a shorter adventure game released as free-to-play in August 2016.

 Gameplay and plot

 The story takes place in England, 1986.
 The first three episodes are ostensibly standalone games.
 In the first episode, the player has no name or even specified gender, in the second, he's referred to as "Mr. Aition", and in the third, "James".
 It's revealed in the concluding fourth episode that the games are actually all connected in a single story revolving around one player character, James Aition.
 Most of the game involves interacting with fictional computers, either in a single viewpoint, or with the ability to switch between two viewpoints; the third and fourth episodes also involve small segments of first person exploration.